 induce perspiration by covering the area with plastic (e.g., saran wrap).
 Then wash the affected area again to remove any contamination that was released by the perspiration.

-However, often a substantial reduction in count rate is achieved during the next 24 hours with periodic washings with soap and water, combinted with normal flaking of the skin.
+Often a substantial reduction in count rate is achieved during the next 24 hours with periodic washings with soap and water, combined with normal flaking of the skin.

 - For eye splashes, hold the eyes open and irrigate with plenty of water for at least 15 minutes.
 Seek medical attention promptly.
 Call 911 and contact Public Safety (215-596-7000).